Frumple/statblock5e-creator/README.md

 # Interactive Creature Statblock Creator for D&D 5th Edition

+**TODO: Image here**

 ### Live Demo: [https://frumple.github.io/statblock5e-creator][demo]

 A visual web interface for creating creature statblocks that are similar in appearance to the official blocks from the Dungeons and Dragons 5th Edition Monster Manual.

 ## Features

-- Supports **one-column** or **two-column** formats.
+- **One-column** or **Two-column** formats.
 Two-column statblock heights can also be adjusted manually.
-- Automatically calculates hit points based on hit die and constitution, or allows you to enter your own custom hit points.
+- Hit points are automatically calculated from hit die and constitution, or enter your own custom hit points.
-- Automatically calculates saving throws and skills based on ability modifiers and proficiency bonus, or allows you to enter your own custom modifiers.
+- Saving throws and skills are automatically calculated from ability modifiers and proficiency bonus, or enter your own custom modifiers.
 - In the descriptions for Special Traits, Actions, Reactions, and Legendary Actions:
-  - **[Markdown Emphasis](#markdown-emphasis)** can be used to make text **bold** and/or *italic*.
+  - **[Markdown Emphasis](#markdown-emphasis)** to make text **bold** and/or *italic*.
-  - **[Name Expressions](#name-expressions)** can be used to inject the creature's full or short name into the description where needed.
+  - **[Name Expressions](#name-expressions)** to inject the creature's name into the description where needed.
-  - **[Math Expressions](#math-expressions)** can be used to automatically calculate attack roll modifiers, and average damage from damage rolls.
+  - **[Math Expressions](#math-expressions)** to automatically calculate attack roll modifiers, and average damage from damage rolls.
-- Weapon attack actions can be easily created using the **Generate Attack** dialog.
+- **Generate Attack** dialog to easily create weapon attacks.
+- Export your statblock into a JSON file, and re-import it at a later time.
-- Statblocks can be printed, exported to an HTML file, or exported to a Markdown format for use in [Homebrewery][homebrewery].
+- Export your statblock into an HTML file, or a Markdown format for use in **[Homebrewery][homebrewery]**.
+- Print your statblock to paper.

+## Future Improvements

+- Generate Spellcasting (currently disabled under Special Traits)
+- Get suggested proficiency bonus from Challenge Rating
+- Buttons to toggle bold/italic text and add expressions to Special Trait/Action/Reaction/Legendary Action descriptions
+- Autofill common Special Traits and Actions
+- Import monster stats from the [Open5e][open5e] API
+- Export to [Improved Initiative][improved-initiative] (JSON format)
+- Export as Image
+- Offline/Local Storage
+- Additional printing options, including printing 2 one-column statblocks side-by-side

 ## Markdown Emphasis